assemble/assemble-less/README.md

 ## Credit

-`assemble-styles` is derived from [grunt-contrib-less](https://github.com/gruntjs/grunt-contrib-less), submitted by [Tyler Kellen](https://github.com/tkellen).
+`assemble-styles` is derived from [grunt-contrib-less](https://github.com/gruntjs/grunt-contrib-less), submitted by [Tyler Kellen](https://github.com/tkellen), and some of the documentation on this page is from [grunt-contrib-less](https://github.com/gruntjs/grunt-contrib-less) as well.

+**Why create another grunt/less plugin?**
-Most, but not all, of the following documentation on this page is from that plugin as well.
-In case you're curious, we decided to create a new plugin because we had to reverse the order in which files are compiled/concatenated, and we needed to add options to compliment the `assemble` project, some of which are arguably not necessary for a "baseline" plugin like grunt-contrib-less.
+This is simple, we had to because we needed to reverse the order in which files are compiled/concatenated in grunt-contrib-less, and we require additional features than what might be necessary for a "baseline" plugin like grunt-contrib-less.

-## Release History (from grunt-contrib-less)
+## Release History

 TODO... replace with version history for this plugin